ryanntt/personal-website-source/_posts/2017-08-14-healthcare-feedback-system.md

 ### Online Ethnography

-We realised the trend of people giving reviews about services, including healthcare, on Facebook and Google.
+We recognised the trend of people giving reviews about services, including healthcare, on social channels such as Facebook and Google.

 - People described their unpleasant experience in details on Facebook Google Pages.
-- Some people didn't agree with the feedback given.
+- Some people didn't agree with the feedback given, thinking it was unfair to the doctors.

 > "People give feedback about doctor, but not necessarily about the hospital.
 There are good and bad doctor in the hospital" - A person commented on Facebook review.